shivvamm/shivvamm/README.md

 🤝 I am open to collaborating with others on various projects, particularly those related to web development or areas that I have yet to explore.\
 🌟 In my leisure time, I enjoy exploring a variety of media and finding new sources of inspiration for projects.
 ###
-# 🔧 Technologies & Tools🧨
+# 🔧 Technologies & Tools 🧨

 <table>
   <tr>